What Is The Stark Law?

-If you have any questions about the Stark laws, please don't hesitate to contact Steven Clark at The Clark Firm.
+Maintaining compliance in the health care industry is essential for success.
+If you have any questions about the Stark laws, please don’t hesitate to contact Steven Clark at Clark Firm PLLC.
+Call 469-513-1711 now or send an email.

 42 U.S.C.
 1395